RobinTail/zod-sockets/README.md

 };
 ```

-Alternatively, you can request `getClients()` within `all` argument, which returns an array of all familiar clients
+Alternatively, you can request `getClients()` method of the `all` argument, which returns an array of all familiar
-having `rooms` property, being an array of the room identifiers that client is located.
+clients having `rooms` property, being an array of the room identifiers that client is located.

 ```typescript
 const handler = async ({ all, logger }) => {